mrisen/inet-showcases/wireless/qos/doc/index.rst

 These metrics for each priority category can be analyzed and compared, examining how QoS affects and improves them.

-It is expected that there will be no difference between the access categories in the non-QoS cases, because the MAC doesn't differentiate between them.
+It is expected that there will be no difference between the access categories in the non-QoS case, because the MAC doesn't differentiate between the categories.
 Also, there should be less delay and higher throughput for the higher priority packets in the QoS cases.

 The configuration